equalitie/Caislean/doc/security.md

 - no password-based authentication is permitted, to remove the risk of bruteforce attacks;
-- `root` login is forbidden, so that a SSH key compromission does not lead to direct compromission of the `root` account;
+- `root` login is forbidden, so that an SSH key compromission does not lead to direct compromission of the `root` account;
 - only one login is allowed: the one with which Ansible connects to the system, to make sure other logins cannot be used to access the system.